cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 ```

 In this case, a rewrite must be created for the container configuration of `k3s` so that images
-such as `example.com/longhorn/manager` can be obtained from `example.com/organization/longhorn/manager`.
+such as `example.com/longhorn/manager` can be obtained e.g. from `example.com/organization/longhorn/manager`.

 Example `k3sConfig.json`: